tjntomas/HADashboard-widgets/README.md

       - "VPN"
       - "UBUNTU 0"
       - "UBUNTU 1"
-    time: 1h  # Specify time for the traces. can be anything that influxdb accepts, i.e. 20m, 2d, 4h, 1w etc.
+    time: 1h  # Specify time interval for the traces. can be anything that influxdb accepts, i.e. 20m, 2d, 4h, 1w etc.
     samples: 200  # Optional.
 Used to speed up drawing.
 If your widget is 200 pixels wide, use 200.
     title: "CPU-temperaturer"  # The title for the widget.
     fill: "tozeroy"